ApiLogicServer/Docs/docs/Architecture-Internals.md

 &nbsp;

+### Setup Required

+If this fails, a common error is that sra is not installed at `api_logic_server_cli/create_from_model/safrs-react-admin-npm-build`.
+This can happen if the install procedure was not followed, or failed.

+Obtain the sra build folder, and copy it to the location above.

+&nbsp;

 ## Critical "Smoke Test"

 > This is the "smoke test" of API Logic Server.
 In general, this should be successful prior to pushing changes.